Three Easy Steps On How To Bleach A Deer Skull

 Before following the steps on how to bleach a deer skull, you must first know the materials that you need to prepare.
 Here is the list.

-- Tongs.
 During the hot water maceration process, you will occasionally remove flesh and tissues from your deer skull.
 You will need tongs to lift the skull out of the water for cleaning.
+Depending on the size of the skull, multiple tongs may be needed to lift the skull out of the water.
+These are stainless steel tongs, and provide the necessary non slip grip needed to lift the skull out of the pot.

-- Large Plastic Container.
 This material should be large enough to immerse your deer skull since it will be used in soaking the skull in hydrogen peroxide solution for bleaching.
+This plastic container is large enough to fill 12 gallons.
+The will soak in the bin and hydrogen peroxide depending on how white you want your skull to be.

 How to Bleach a Deer Skull